aaronsaray/aaronsaray.com/_posts/2008-05-31-php-script-configuration-options-class-constants-or-mysql.markdown

 ### Class Constants

-I'm going to call my class 'config' with the method of 'get' - simple enough.
+I'm going to call my class `config` with the method of `get` - simple enough.
 (I thought about using magic methods and overloading - but bleh - let us just keep it simple)...

-For this test, I'm going to have 5 configuration items, all named item1 - item 5.
+For this test, I'm going to have 5 configuration items, all named `item1` - `item 5`.

 When I was building my get method, I kept running into an error: